 Welcome to the Excelerator BI Knowledge Base.

-The objective of this Knowledge Base is to provide a one-stop shop of information to help people like you get started (and grow to love) Power Pivot, Power Query, Power BI and all the other great software products that are associated with Microsoft Self Service BI.
+The objective of this Knowledge Base is to provide a one-stop shop of information to help people like you get started (and grow to love) Power BI, Power Query, Power Pivot and all the other great software products that are associated with Microsoft Self Service BI.
 The content will continue to grow over time, so check back often to see what is new.

 30 Reasons To Consider Power BI